sahithig1/capstone_greenhouse_emissions/README.md

   - Individual Branches
     - At least one branch for each team member
     - Each team member has at least four commits for the duration of the final segment (16 total commits per person)
-- Machine Learning Model: Working code or their machine learning model
+- <b>Machine Learning Model: Working code or their machine learning model</b>
   - Description of data preprocessing
   - Description of feature engineering and the feature selection, including the team's decision-making process
   - Description of how data was split into training and testing sets